Futurama: Languages

 There are three alternative alphabets that appear often in the background of episodes, usually in the forms of graffiti, advertisements, or warning labels.
 Nearly all messages using alternative scripts transliterate directly into English.
 The first alphabet consists of abstract characters and is referred to as Alienese, a simple substitution cipher from the Latin alphabet.
 The second alphabet uses a more complex modular addition code, where the "next letter is given by the summation of all previous letters plus the current letter".
 The codes often provide additional jokes for fans dedicated enough to decode the messages.
 The third language sometimes used is Hebrew.
 Aside from these alphabets, most of the displayed wording on the show uses the Latin alphabet.

 The show predicts that several English expressions will have evolved by the year 3000.
 For example, in the show the word Christmas has been replaced with Xmas (pronounced "ex-mas"), and the word ask with aks (pronounced axe).
 According to David X. Cohen, it is a running joke that the French language is extinct in the Futurama universe (though the culture remains alive), much like Latin is in the present.
 In the French dubbing of the show, German is used as the extinct language instead.

 30th Century Fox

-At the close of each episode, the 30th Century Fox Television logo is displayed.
-While it is the same logo as that of 20th Century Fox, it is modified to fit the show's futuristic vibe.
-Syndicated episodes use the 30th Television closing logo instead of the 20th Television one.
+A modified version of the 20th Century Fox Television logo is displayed at the end of each episode, reading "30th Century Fox Television" to fit the show's setting in the 31st century.
+Syndicated episodes use a 30th Television closing logo instead of the 20th Television one, while episodes from Season 8 onward use a 30th Television Animation logo.
 Initially, Fox did not want this logo to be used on the show, but when creator Matt Groening purchased the rights to the logo, the network had a change of heart and allowed the altered version to be aired.